samthebest/dump/agile-data.md

 1. Defining the use case in such simple and unambiguous terms so that success can be defined formally and even executed by a machine
 2. Doing 1. *before* trying to solve the problem

+Definition of a proffesional:
+Not ship a line of code that does not have an executing unit test - https://www.youtube.com/watch?v=KtHQGs3zFAM

+Definition of legacy code:
+Code that does not have tests.

 ### How to Apply *DD

 - Large cluster for dev, down scale for prod